-This course focuses on the scientific foundations of conservation.
-We will address major threats to biodiversity and discuss approaches for overcoming these threats in ways that balance the needs of people and nature.
-Students will gain a greater understanding of the major principles and contemporary issues in Conservation Biology.
+The loss of the biological diversity is now one of the most rapid forms of environmental change in the modern era.
+This course covers the causes and consequences of biodiversity loss, and discuss approaches for overcoming these threats in ways that balance the needs of people and nature.
+The class begins by defining biodiversity and exploring why biodiversity is so important.
+The class then focuses on the main causes of biodiversity loss, focusing on how practitioners mitigate these impacts.
+The final portion of the course will focus on the most common theories, models, tools, and techniques that are used to conserve biological diversity.
 This interactive class emphasizes student involvement and participation.
 Although there will be regular lectures by the instructor and guest speakers, the focus of the course will be on student-led in-class discussions.